rcos/rcos-handbook/docs/grading/attendance.md

 A student can have two unexcused absences before their grade is affected or make-ups are needed.

-TODO - we need to establish a threshold percentage that must be fulfilled by regular, non-bonus session attendance.
+**TODO** - we need to establish a threshold percentage that must be fulfilled by regular, non-bonus session attendance.
 The reason for this threshold is to ensure that bonus sessions are used to fill gaps in attendance, rather than supplement a significant portion of the requirement.

 ## Bonus Sessions
 Unexcused absences can be made up by attending bonus sessions.
-Bonus sessions can be fulfilled by any of the following events:
+Bonus sessions can be fulfilled by attending any of the following events:

 - [Casual Coding Sessions](/events/casual_coding_sessions)
 - [Tech Talks](/events/tech_talks)